EricFromCanada/byte-bucket/README.rst

   auto-indent and auto-expand tabs, setting tab width to 3 spaces, disabling soft wrap text, and setting the page guide to 80 characters.

+`Lasso codeless language module`_
+   Language module for BBEdit and TextWrangler for Lasso files.
+Finds both 8- and 9-style type and function definitions, plus elements not supported by the current BBEdit module such as ticked strings, tag literals, and variables.

-`Apache 2.4 Configuration Language Module`_
+`Apache 2.4 Configuration codeless language module`_
-   Update of John Gruber's `Apache Configuration Language Module`_ to include Apache 2.4 keywords & some bugfixes.
+   Update of John Gruber's `Apache Configuration Language Module`_ to include Apache 2.4 keywords and some bugfixes.

 JavaScript
 ----------